AllynnAlvarico/RoadSignQuizWeb.io/README.md

 # Motivation

+Road Sign Quiz Web is a project where I’m learning two things at the same time: road signs to prepare for driving tests and web development to further my programming skills.
+The signs on this site are based on [National Driving School Ireland's Road Signs Guide](https://nationaldrivingschool.ie/road-signs-ireland/).

 While searching for a website to help with driving test preparation, I realized there was a lack of accessible and interactive resources tailored for this purpose.
-To fill this gap, I decided to create my own platform that focuses on road sign education and quizzes.
+I also found it hard to stay engaged and remember each sign just by looking at static lists.
+This got me thinking, maybe if I built an interactive platform while practicing programming, I could absorb the information better and make the process more enjoyable.

-Road Sign Quiz Web is a project where I’m learning two things at the same time: road signs to prepare for driving tests and web development to further my programming skills.
-The signs on this site are based on National Driving School Ireland's Road Signs Guide.
-This platform is both an educational tool for users and a space for me to practice and grow as a web developer.
+This platform is both an educational tool for users(like me) and a space for me to practice and grow as a web developer.

-The road signs included on this site are based on reliable information from National Driving School Ireland's Road Signs Guide.

 # Features